+Literature Committee(2.a.):

+I. Purpose

+The purpose of the World Service Conference Literature Committee (WSCLC) is:

+- A. To coordinate the creation, development, and revision of literature for the Fellowship of NA. - B. To work on literature, based on fellowship input, prior to presentation for fellowship review and/or WSC approval. - C. To lend support to area and regional literature committees through: - The sharing of experience in written and verbal communication, and - The hosting of open forums and workshop meetings.

+II.
+Composition

+A. Voting members:

+- 1. Chairperson (votes only in case of a tie) - 2.
+Vice chairperson - Twelve voting members serving for two-year terms and no more than two consecutive terms - Clean time: seven years for chairperson, six years for vice chairperson, and five years for voting members

+B. Nonvoting members:

+- General members

+- a.
+Regional literature chairpersons

+- b.
+Unelected WSCLC nominees

+- RSRs and RSR alternates upon their request

+- 2. Advisory members as appointed by the chairperson

+^{(2.}a.)
+See page 27 for motion concerning the WSC Literature Committee guidelines.

+III.
+Review-Form Literature

+- A. Literature developed by the WSCLC is sent out for a review period before the development of an approval-form draft.
+The time and method of this review, considering translations, is determined by the WSCLC based on the needs of the fellowship and the piece in development. - B. Review-form literature is not for use or display in NA meetings.

-Literature Committee(2):
+IV.
+Approval-Form Literature

-- 1. Purpose - The purpose of the World Service Conference Literature Committee (WSCLC) is: - a.
-To coordinate the creation, development, and revision of literature for the Fellowship of NA. - b.
-To work on literature, based on fellowship input, prior to presentation for fellowship review and/or WSC approval. - c.
-To lend support to area and regional literature committees through: - 1.
-The sharing of experience in written and verbal communication, and - 2.
-The hosting of open forums and workshop meetings. - II.
-Composition - a.
-Voting members: - 1.
-Chairperson (votes only in case of a tic) - 2.
-Vice chairperson - 3.
-Twelve voting members serving for two-year terms and no more than two consecutive terms - 4.
-Clean time: seven years for chairperson, six years for vice chairperson, and five years for voting members - b.
-Nonvoting members: - 1.
-General members - a.
-Regional literature chairpersons - b.
-Unelected WSCLC nominees - c.
-RSRs and RSR alternates upon their request - 2.
-Advisory members as appointed by the chairperson - III.
-Review-Form Literature - a.
-Literature developed by the WSCLC is sent out for a review period before the development of an approval-form draft.
-The time and method of this review, considering translations, is determined by the WSCLC based on the needs of the fellowship and the piece in development. - b.
-Review-form literature is not for use or display in NA meetings. - IV.
-Approval-Form Literature - a.
-Approval-form literature is prepared by the WSCLC and is distributed for a period of time, considering translations, determined by the WSCLC of not less than ninety days.
-The length of this approval period is determined by the WSCLC based on the needs of the fellowship and the piece being considered for approval. - b.
-Approval-form literature should not be read during NA meetings, although it may be sold and made available to members at NA meetings. - V. Budget and Funding
+- A. Approval-form literature is prepared by the WSCLC and is distributed for a period of time, considering translations, determined by the WSCLC of not less than ninety days.
+The length of this approval period is determined by the WSCLC based on the needs of the fellowship and the piece being considered for approval. - B. Approval-form literature should not be read during NA meetings, although it may be sold and made available to members at NA meetings.

+V. Budget and Funding